 - Service cost (including current service cost, past service cost, as well as gains and losses on curtailments and settlements);

-- · Net interest expense or income;
+- Net interest expense or income;

-- · Remeasurement.
+- Remeasurement.

-The Group presents the first two components of defined benefit costs in consolidated statements of profit or loss and other comprehensive income.
+The Group and the Company presents the first two components of defined benefit costs in profit or loss.
 Curtailment gains and losses are accounted for as past service costs.